Ted Ngoy: Political career

 After Cambodia's establishment of a constitutional monarchy, Ngoy and his wife returned to the country for the 1993 Cambodian general election.
 He formed the Free Development Republican Party, believing that he could show others the path to wealth and hoping that being a politician might stymy his gambling addiction.
 He did not fare well in either the 1993 or 1998 parliamentary elections, but his friend, Prime Minister Hun Sen, made him an advisor on commerce and agriculture.

 When his wife visited California for the birthday of their grandchild in 1999, Ngoy began an affair with a young woman; Christy divorced him soon after and has not since returned to Cambodia.
 Ngoy's political career ended in 2002 after breaking with two powerful allies, the commerce minister and the head of the Cambodian Chamber of Commerce, Teng Bunma.
 He dissolved his party and accused the government of corruption.
 The next day, he flew back to Los Angeles leaving behind his new wife and their two children.
-By 2005, after a failed political career in Cambodia, Ngoy was penniless and living on the porch of a fellow Parkcrest Christian Church parishioner's mobile home.
+By 2002, after a failed political career in Cambodia, Ngoy came back to the United States with less than $100.
+Ngoy visited multiple churches and found shelter at a fellow Parkcrest Christian Church parishioner's mobile home.

 In 2013, he was living in Phnom Penh working in real estate.